Parents

 Planning

-Once a student has applied and been accepted to a program, their program director will help them get set up for their term abroad.
-This stage will include a fair amount of paperwork.
+Once a student has applied and been accepted to a program, their program director will help them get set up for their term/s abroad.
+This stage will include a fair amount of paperwork and planning.
 It is during this period that students will prepare to go abroad, apply to their host universities, and apply for their student visas, if necessary.
 Each program director will guide students through this process, but it is important that all students observe the deadlines that have been set for them.

 Academics

 The Office of International Programs works closely with each student to ensure that their semester or year abroad will not disrupt their path toward graduation.
-If it appears that a student’s first choice program does not offer them enough course options, we will work with them to find a suitable alternative.
-It is always helpful for students to have as many upper-level core courses and electives available as possible, as these provide the most flexibility when studying abroad.
+If it appears that a student’s first choice program does not offer them enough course options, we will work with them to find a suitable alternative provided there are space and visa timelines that work in the margins.
+It is always helpful for students to have as many upper-levels, core courses and/or electives available as possible, as these provide the most flexibility when studying abroad.
 Students must keep in touch with their major advisor throughout the planning process to make sure they are staying on course with their major prerequisites.

 Study abroad is often instrumental in helping students mature and develop, and it is important for students to realize that the primary focus for study abroad is academic.
 All students must take a full course load while abroad.
 We expect them to attend class, meet all course requirements, stay for the duration of the program, take their examinations, and earn respectable grades while overseas.
 All grades received overseas (except those received on external opportunities) will be reflected on the student’s final transcript, and will affect their GPA.
 All of our partnerships are developed with academically reputable schools, which will demand a similar level of academic performance as Loyola does.
 It is important to note, however, that all academic systems are different, and students must adapt to the requirements and customs of their host university in order to be successful.
 This may require a greater level of academic independence or self-motivation, as many of our partner universities trust the students to complete the readings and be prepared for exams.